magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 #### Description

 Generate PHP code from the tests defined in XML files.
-(Path is determined by constant `TESTS_MODULE_PATH`)
+The path is set in the `TESTS_MODULE_PATH` [configuration] parameter.

 #### Usage